 Problems registering for a physics class?

-Contact Lori Fuson in the Department of Physics and include the following information:
+Contact Lori Fuson in the Department of Physics and Astronomy and include the following information:

 - What is the exact error message you are receiving?